getcarina/getcarina.com/_posts/2015-10-30-news-and-networking.md

           104.130.0.127
 ```

-So to get the servicenet ip address:
+So to get the ServiceNet ip address:

 ```
 $> docker run --net=host racknet/ip service
 10.176.226.219
 ```

-And now, revisiting the revisiting the original bad (insecure) Redis setup I had earlier:
+And now, revisiting the original Redis setup I had earlier:

 ```
-$> docker run --name secret_redis -d -p 10.176.226.219:6378:6379 redis
+$> docker run --name redis -d -p 10.176.226.219:6378:6379 redis af7e2c8cd6a1f1bc74ffb9d6d79c554eda6a2499b81f0e4388726196817595be
-af7e2c8cd6a1f1bc74ffb9d6d79c554eda6a2499b81f0e4388726196817595be
 ```
 That told docker "run Redis; exposing HOSTIP:PORT:CONTAINERPORT" - I have to change the host port as 6379 is taken by the public Redis I had earlier: